Cake Mix Cinnamon Rolls

 • Texture: The extra leavenings in the cake mix cause these rolls to be lighter and softer than our traditional recipe.
 They are definitely not “cake like” because they still have yeast, but think more of “biscuit” like that you can easily cut with a fork.

 • Method: Just because this is made with a cake mix does not make it a “quick” recipe.
 It’s still homemade and will need time to rise.
 I’ll give instructions for rising the dough overnight.
-You can use a stand mixer to knead the dough, or knead by hand.
+Use a stand mixer to knead the dough, or knead by hand.
 I don’t recommend a bread machine for this recipe since there is so much dough.

 Why use a cake mix for cinnamon rolls?